ismailceylan/restorm/README.md

 GET /api/v1.0/posts/48/comments/4815/reactions
 ```

+In real world, reactions would belong to posts, comments, and even personal messages.
+Defining a static resource name in the model wouldn't work in this case.
+This is where the `from` method shines.

 # CRUD Operations
 Restorm provides a set of methods that allow us to perform CRUD operations on RESTful resources, and we have seen above how to handle the `(R)ead` side by `get`, `all`, `find`, `first` methods.